alexwlchan/alexwlchan.net/src/notes/2024/2024-07-05-build-query-string-with-curl.md

 ---
-layout: til
+layout: note
 date: 2024-07-05 12:29:09 +01:00
 title: Build a URL with query string parameters with curl
 summary: |
   A combination of `--get` and `--data`/`--data-urlencode` allows you to write curl commands which are readable and expressive.
-tags:
-  - curl
-old_syntax_highlighting: true
+topic: Shell scripting
 ---
 I want to write an HTTP GET in curl which: